 What Happens at a Checkpoint?

-- BUT Agents can obtain probable cause for a search if a drug-sniffing dog legitimately “alerts” to the presence of drugs.
+Border Patrol cannot search the interior of a car without the owner’s consent or “probable cause” (a reasonable belief, based on the circumstances, that an immigration violation or crime has likely occurred), BUT agents can obtain probable cause for a search if a drug-sniffing dog legitimately “alerts” to the presence of drugs.

 I am not a citizen: What Happens if I am Arrested by Police or ICE?